Reopening Canada’s Economy

 - Expanded childcare for essential workers is available.
 More information.

 - Parents should have been contacted by their schools by May 22 regarding partial reopening on June 1.
+Provided it’s safe, schools will fully reopen in September.
 More information is available here.

 - Temporary emergency childcare for essential workers is available for those with children under age five.
 More information.